AI-estimated baseline profile. Be the first to log a session!

 What does 2004 DaYi Ripe Pu’er Brick taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged Ripe Pu'er brick offers a deeply comforting experience with its characteristic smooth, earthy profile.
 Expect rich notes of damp forest floor and dark wood, rounded out by a subtle sweetness.
-It sits in the "Earthy" and "Smooth" and "Woody" flavor families, so expect a cup that leans earthy and smooth and woody.
+It leans earthy, smooth and woody.

 How should I brew 2004 DaYi Ripe Pu’er Brick?